denisurusov/omcmeta/docs/overview.md

 ### Overview
+#### Batch 1
  - OMC -  as a software **product** - consists of a number of **components**
  - Components undergo a life cycle
  - Life cycle is driven by actors
-- Actors produce artifacts using tools
+ - Actors produce artifacts
+ - Ausing tools
+#### Batch 2
+ - Tools expose APIs
+ - APIs are access by a dashboard
+ - The dashboard is used to monitor and track product

 ```mermaid
 graph LR
     Product--consists of-->Components;